Shopify vs GoDaddy – which one’s better for an eCommerce site?

 GoDaddy is the simpler of the two, but both builders have streamlined their experiences.
 Shopify is intuitive yet limited unless you have the technical know-how.
 Meanwhile, in exchange for GoDaddy’s beginner-friendliness, you have to sacrifice customization options.

-If website builders have 1 job, it’s to simplify the website-making process.
-So, let’s check out how Shopify vs GoDaddy fares in terms of:
+If website builders have one job, it’s to simplify the website-making process.
+So, let’s check out how Shopify and GoDaddy manage in terms of:

 Getting started with Shopify vs GoDaddy

-Getting started with both Shopify and GoDaddy is effortless, with GoDaddy’s process being faintly more straightforward.
-Both just involve answering some simple questions.
-Plus, the pair’s dashboards are well organized and functional, but Shopify's interface houses slightly more features.
+Getting started with both Shopify and GoDaddy is effortless.
+However, GoDaddy’s process is more straightforward.
+Both involve answering some simple questions.
+Plus, the dashboards are well organized and functional, but Shopify's interface houses slightly more features.

-Once done, meet your Shopify dashboard – with tips on how to start listing your products right smack in the center:
+Once done, you’ll see your Shopify dashboard, which includes tips on how to start listing your products:

 Overall, it’s extremely easy to get started with both.
-The only distinct difference between Shopify and GoDaddy is that Shopify asks more questions while the latter lets you sail through with only the basics.
+The only distinct difference between Shopify and GoDaddy is that Shopify asks more questions, while GoDaddy only asks about the basics.

 Editing storefront

 Both builders offer easy section-based editing.
-Shopify is the more flexible of the pair and has more editing options.
-GoDaddy's editor is simplistic and user-friendly but allows for very few customizations.
+While Shopify is one of the best drag-and-drop builders, offering great customization options, GoDaddy's editor is simplistic and user-friendly but allows for very few customizations.

 To edit with Shopify, you first pick a theme, which will provide a pre-designed site with multiple sections.
-Based on your online store's vision, you can add additional sections like product listing, recommended products, email sign-up, and many more.
+Based on your online store's vision, you can add additional sections like product listing, recommended products, and email sign-up.

-And, of course, things like fonts and color schemes are customizable.
-For any other changes, though, you need to either switch themes or get cracking with HTML/CSS.
+Of course, things like fonts and color schemes are customizable.
+For any other changes, you need to switch themes or edit via HTML/CSS.

-So, if you’re a rookie, you might find comfort in the limitations as there’s less margin for error.
-But, the restrictive editor might be an issue if you want to flex your creative muscles.
+So, if you’re new to web building, you might find comfort in the limitations as there’s less margin for error.
+But, the restrictive editor might be an issue if you want more design flexibility.

 Shopify vs GoDaddy ease of use: main takeaways

 It’s extremely easy to get started with both Shopify and GoDaddy.
 Design-wise, Shopify is more flexible, which can make the learning curve steeper.
-Meanwhile, GoDaddy is more straightforward but a little more limiting with what you can do.
+Meanwhile, GoDaddy is more straightforward but slightly limited in what you can do.

-GoDaddy is the winner of this category: Use GoDaddy if you're looking for ease of use
+GoDaddy is the winner in this category: Use GoDaddy if you're looking for ease of use

 Templates: are all equally eCommerce optimal?

-But, since free templates are scarce, there’s a high chance that your store looks similar to others.
-In which case, you might want to cough up for a premium template, which could cost anywhere from $150 to $350.
-Alternatively, Shopify also allows third-party templates and you can shop for a deal on platforms like ThemeForest.
+But, since free templates are scarce, there’s a high chance that your store will look similar to others.
+In this case, you might want a premium template, which could cost anywhere from $100.00 to $500.00.
+Alternatively, Shopify also allows third-party templates, which you can shop for on platforms like ThemeForest.

 Design-wise, GoDaddy may not offer the biggest variety and the most outstanding designs.
 However, all builders' themes are modern-looking and functional.